linked-art/linked.art/docs/model/object/production/index.md

 top.produced_by = prod
 ```

-## Multiple Artists
+## Multiple Artists (with Different Roles)

 If there are multiple artists collaborating on the same piece of artwork, then we follow the partitioning pattern of creating separate parts of the main `Production` activity.
 Each of these components captures the details of one particular artist's role in the production of the object.
-This allows us to assert different properties for each artist's contribution, including different times, techniques, locations or influences.
+This allows us to assert different properties for each artist's contribution, including different times, techniques, roles, locations or influences.

 For consistency, it is recommended that this pattern also be used for production activities when only one artist is known, such that it is easier to add further contributors to the work without restructuring the content.
 For compatibility with other systems this is, however, not required.